kyleconroy/ssf/README.md

 * Add way for "extensions" to be added ^
 * Creation of a CLI tool for emitting a metric to a port a la `nc`
 * Define valid tag characters. (colons as delimiter?)
+* Decide if there's any real difference in a histogram and a timer

 # Why?